 - 1. Adverse Determination means when the Plan determines that procedures performed or proposed to be performed are not medically necessary or are considered experimental or investigational and therefore are denied, reduced or terminated.
-An Adverse Determination does not mean a determination that the healthcare services are not covered. - 2.
-Coverage Denial means services, treatments, drugs or devices that are specifically limited or excluded under the covered person's plan. - 3.
+An Adverse Determination does not mean a determination that the healthcare services are not covered.
+Express Scripts is responsible for the Internal Appeal Process for Adverse Determinations in accordance with KRS 304.17A.600-633. - 2.
+Coverage Denial means services, treatments, drugs or devices that are specifically limited or excluded under the covered person's plan.
+Express Scripts is responsible for the Internal Appeal Process for Coverage Denials in accordance with KRS 304.17A.600-633. - 3.
 Administrative Appeals are for situations that do not fall in the category of either adverse determinations or coverage denials.
-For example, a member feels his/her cost should be reduced from what is determined by the Plan (i.e., a drug is covered on the third tier and the member feels the drug should be covered as a first or second tier co-pay).
+For example, a member feels his/her cost should be reduced from what is determined by the Plan (i.e. a drug is covered on the Tier 3 and the member feels the drug should be covered as under Tier 1 or Tier 2).
+The Department of Employee Insurance is responsible for Administrative Appeals.